ifwe/tds/README.md

 Kenneth Lareau, Karandeep Nagra

 ## Description
-TDS is a deployment system developed at Tagged with a database backend and a command line frontend.
+TDS is a deployment system developed at if(we) with a database backend and a command line frontend.
 The primary application is written in Python and integrates with several other applications.